metrica-sports/codeball/docs/index.md

 Check the [documentation](https://codeball.metrica-sports.com) for a more detailed explanation of this package.

-## TODO
+## Tentative TODO

 This is a very incomplete list of the things we have in mind, and it will probably change as we get input from the community / users.
-However it givs you a rough idea of the direction in which we want to go with this project!
+However it gives you a rough idea of the direction in which we want to go with this project!

 * more Zones (half spaces, cutbacks, thirds, 14, etc)
 * crete types for players, events, etc to filter the data.
 * more ways to filter event and tracking data (e.g pass length)
 * more patterns (currently 4 in the making)
 * pitch control from `game_dataset.pitch_control([frame/s])`, same with EPV.
+* easily query xG, g+, xT, etc for events
-* corner straregy classifier.
+* corner strategy classifier.
 * support for other providers, likely StatsBomb next.
+* export events in xml format
 * methods to easily sync tracking and event from different providers.
-* Any suggestions?
+* any suggestions?